samjabrahams/anchorhub/FAQ.md

 ## What About ReStructuredText Support?

-This is my first dive into creating a Python package, and I discovered that, ironically, the preferred text format in the Python community is [ReStructuredText](http://docutils.sourceforge.net/rst.html)!
+This is my first dive into creating a Python package, and I discovered that, ironically, the preferred text format for documentation in the Python community is [ReStructuredText](http://docutils.sourceforge.net/rst.html)!
 Whoops.
 After I refactor some code and make certain pieces a bit more modular, I hope to add in .rst support.

 ## Can You Add Support for Non-GitHub Style Header Anchors?